WPNCH/WPNCH/README.md

-I am a Data Analyst, who dedicated most of spare time for learning new things in the world, I have a strong interest to the world of data and programming, I delivered many products and solutions in the real world.
+I am a Marketing Automation Developer and Consultant, ETL Developer, Business Intelligence Developer, who dedicated most of spare time for learning new things in the world, I have a strong interest to the world of data and programming, I delivered many products and solutions in the real world.
 You can reach some part of my delivered projects as below

 **Data Transfer and API Interface**